Family Law Practice Center

 California law sets out exceptions to what is included in the marital community estate.
 The exceptions include property acquired by a spouse prior to the marriage and property acquired by a spouse during the marriage by gift or inheritance.
 The rents, proceeds or profits generated by separate property are also treated as separate property.

-In California, agreements made prior to marriage, called prenuptial agreements, must conform to certain requirements that protect either party from coercion to enter into an unfair agreement.
+In California, agreements made prior to marriage are called prenuptial agreements and must conform to certain requirements that protect either party from coercion to enter into an unfair agreement.
 For instance, the parties must each be represented by independent counsel or must have waived in a separate writing the right to have independent counsel.

-Married couples may also make agreements regarding the classification of property subsequent to their marriage.
-Enforcement of an agreement, if disputed, will likely hinge on the validity of the agreement; whether it appears that the parties each had full disclosure of assets, whether there is any evidence of duress and whether the agreement is fair to both parties.
+Married couples may also make agreements, called postnuptial agreement, regarding the classification of property subsequent to their marriage.
+Enforcement of such an agreement, if disputed, will likely hinge on the validity of the agreement; whether it appears that the parties each had full disclosure of assets, whether there is any evidence of duress and whether the agreement is fair to both parties.